energysistem/manuals/42435-Energy_Phone_Neo _Lite/en/27-declaration_of_conformity.md

 Tel: 902 388 388 // Fax: 902 119 034
 NIF: A53107488

-We declare under our own exclusive responsibility that the product **Energy Sistem#trade# Energy Phone Max 4G**
+We declare under our own exclusive responsibility that the product **Energy Sistem#trade# Energy Phone Neo Lite**

 Manufacturing country: China